Bobris/Bobril/README.md

 - Transparently add vendor prefixes for inline styles
 - Asap (setImmediate) and Promise A+ implementation/polyfill - simplified https://github.com/taylorhakes/setAsap and https://github.com/taylorhakes/promise-polyfill
 - Scroll notification (crude solution to non-bubbling onScroll)
+- Drag and Drop - uses browser one except on IE8-9, multi touch, allows animating drag, state of the art as usual

-All extensions + core gziped are under 14kb
+All extensions + core are 41kb minified (16kb gzip)
 Of course you don't need all extensions, it is pure a la carte, so actual application could be shorter.

 Near term planned extensions:
-- Drag and Drop

 Longer term extensions:
 - New/Deleted Node animation (prototype in Router2 example)